 Internationally, in the wake of the large natural catastrophes in 2011, a number of proposals have been introduced to alter the financing of natural catastrophes in several of the markets in which we operate.
 For example, the Thailand government has announced it is studying proposals for a natural catastrophe fund, under which the government would provide coverage for natural disasters in excess of an industry retention and below a certain limit, after which private reinsurers would continue to participate.
-The government of the Philippines has announced that it is considering similar proposals.
+The government of the

+Philippines has announced that it is considering similar proposals.
 Indonesia's financial services authority has announced a proposal to increase the amount of insurance business placed with domestic reinsurers.
 A range of proposals from varying stakeholders have been reported to have been made to alter the current regimes for insuring flood risk in the U.K. and Australia, and earthquake risk in New Zealand.
 A number of these jurisdictions constitute large current or potential future markets for catastrophic coverage.
 If these proposals are enacted and reduce market opportunities for our clients or for the reinsurance industry, we could be adversely impacted.

 Over the past few years, and again in February 2016, the Obama administration has proposed, and the U.S. Congress has considered, legislation which, if passed, would limit or deny U.S. insurers and reinsurers the deduction for reinsurance placed with non-U.S. affiliates.
+Future administrations or the U.S. Congress may revisit this or similar proposals.
 We believe that the passage of such legislation could adversely affect the reinsurance market broadly and potentially impact our own current or future operations in particular.
+We cannot predict whether Congress will adopt any of these proposals and what, if adopted, the potential impact of any such changes could be to us, our clients or the market generally.